ShreejahTuladhar/PMS_webapp/SYSTEM_ARCHITECTURE.md

 ---

-*This architecture document serves as the technical blueprint for the ParkSmart intelligent parking management system.
+*This architecture document serves as the technical blueprint for the ParkSathi intelligent parking management system.
 It provides a comprehensive overview of all system components, technologies, and implementation strategies.*